tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 This defines the class `Contact` inside the `Entity` namespace which is inside the `MyApp` namespace.
 Namespaces are seperated by backslashes.

-To use a class in another piece of code in the same namespace you can simply refere to it by name:
+To use a class in a piece of code in the same namespace you can simply refer to it by name:

 ```php
 <?php